Does Structural Integration (SI) hurt?

 What do I wear for a session?

-If I do the ten-sessions, how often should I come in?
+If I do a series, how often should I come in?

 It seems to work best if you come in once a week or every other week.
 Longer gaps are sometimes ok but there is a momentum we are working with that’s important.